Baltic nations close borders to Russians over Ukraine war

 The Lithuanian Interior Ministry said 11 Russian citizens were stopped from entering that country starting at midnight.
 Most were trying to enter by land from Kaliningrad or from Belarus.
 No incidents were reported.

-Estonian Foreign Minister Urmas Reinsalu said in an interview with the Finnish newspaper Helsingin Sanomat last week that Russian travels posed security concerns because “we know that Russian spies have used fake IDs and carried out various activities in Europe using tourist visas.”
+Estonian Foreign Minister Urmas Reinsalu told the Finnish newspaper Helsingin Sanomat that Russian travels posed security concerns because “we know that Russian spies have used fake IDs and carried out various activities in Europe using tourist visas.”

-He also cited allegations that Ukrainian refugees in Europe have been forced to serve rich Russians clients in spas and other establishments.

-Estonia, a nation of some 1.3 million residents, has registered hundreds of thousands of border crossings by Russian citizens since the start of Russia’s war on Ukraine.
+Estonia, a nation of 1.3 million, has registered hundreds of thousands of border crossings by Russian citizens since the start of Russia’s war on Ukraine.

-The countries cannot, however, stop Russian citizens from entering via another Schengen nation.
-They want similar measures to be taken by all 27 EU member states, but that has not been agreed so far, although some travel restrictions - on flights from Russia to the EU - have been already introduced.
-The new ban is chiefly about land travel.
+The Baltic countries cannot, however, stop Russian citizens from entering via another Schengen nation.
+They want similar travel restrictions to be taken by all 27 EU member states.

+The EU already has banned air travel from Russia after it invaded Ukraine.
+But before the ban, Russians could still travel by land to Estonia and apparently were then taking flights to other European destinations.

+At a EU summit last month, the bloc’s 27 members were divided over whether to slap a broad visa ban on Russian citizens, torn between a desire to ramp up pressure on Russian President Vladimir Putin and concerns about punishing ordinary Russians who may not even support his war on Ukraine.

+The EU already tightened visa restrictions on Russian officials and businesspeople in May, but Poland and the Baltic countries have called for a broader ban on tourists.
+Germany and France are leading a push to tighten visa restrictions on Russians rather than impose an outright ban.

-The Czech Republic, which does not share a border with Russia, was one of the first EU countries to stop issuing visas to Russian citizens.
-The government in Prague approved the measure the day after the Feb.
+Czechia, which does not share a border with Russia, was one of the first EU countries to stop issuing visas to Russian citizens, approving the measure the day after Russia's Feb.
 24 invasion of Ukraine.

-The three Baltic states were once Soviet Union republics, while Poland and Czechia - then part of Czechoslovakia - were Moscow's satellites.
-That and earlier history makes them especially sensitive to Moscow's aggressive policies.
+The three Baltic states were once republics in the Soviet Union, while Poland and Czechia — then part of Czechoslovakia — were Moscow's satellites.
+That and earlier history makes them especially sensitive to Moscow's aggression in Ukraine.

+Follow all AP stories on developments related to the war in Ukraine at https://apnews.com/hub/russia-ukraine.

-AP writers Liudas Dapkus in Vilnius, Lithuania, Jari Tanner in Tallinn, Estonia, and Karel Janicek in Prague contributed.
+AP writers Jan Olsen in Copenhagen, Liudas Dapkus in Vilnius, Lithuania, Jari Tanner in Tallinn, Estonia, and Karel Janicek in Prague contributed.